Communication and Media Studies (PhD) Contact Information

 2

-In close consultation with an academic advisor and the school’s graduate studies director, each student designs an integrated outside-field component for his or her program.
-Because the program stresses the interconnection of communication with other disciplines, the outside field may involve more than one outside department.
+In close consultation with their advisor, each student designs an integrated outside-related field component consisting of 3-4 courses (12 credits minimum) for their course of study.
+The Ph.D. program stresses the interconnectedness of communication/media studies with other disciplines; therefore, the outside field may involve more than one outside department.

 3

-• After coursework is complete, the student, the graduate studies director, and the student’s comprehensive examination committee schedule an examination that requires a synthesis of what the student has learned.
+• Comprehensive Examination: After course work is complete, the student, the advisor, and the student’s comprehensive examination committee will schedule an examination process that synthesizes what the student has learned.
+Student will register for 9 credits of JCOM 601 Research and JCOM 605 Reading credits while they study for their comprehensive exams.